- Normal precautions

 Travel restrictions in place in light of COVID-19

 Japan has introduced a number of new entry requirements in response to COVID-19.
-Please see the Additional Information tab of this travel advice for further detailed information on entry restrictions and requirements, which include new visa requirements for Irish citizens.
+Please see below for further detailed information on entry restrictions and requirements, which include new visa requirements for Irish citizens.
+The number of passengers on aircraft arriving in Japan, including from countries with community transmission of COVID-19 variants of concern is restricted and the total number of foreign arrivals is being controlled.

 - The Government of Japan has suspended visa waiver agreements with a number of countries, including Ireland, until further notice.
 This means that Irish citizens will not be able to enter Japan as a visitor without a visa.

-- Irish citizens seeking to enter Japan for tourism purposes or for other short term stays, will be denied entry to Japan unless there are special circumstances.
+- Irish citizens seeking to enter Japan for tourism purposes or for other short-term stays continue to be denied entry to Japan unless there are special circumstances.
 Irish citizens should confirm possible eligibility to enter Japan with their nearest Japanese Embassy or Consulate.

-- Any Irish citizen outside of Japan who has questions concerning entry to Japan, should contact their nearest Japanese Embassy or Consulate.
+- Please ensure your eligibility before arranging travel.
+Any Irish citizen, who has questions concerning entry/re-entry to Japan, should contact their nearest Japanese Embassy or Consulate if outside of Japan, or their local immigration office if present in Japan.

 You can view further, detailed information on the current border measures on the website of the Japanese Ministry of Foreign Affairs (MOFA).

-Please consult the website of the Japanese Ministry of Health (MHLW) for further information on the current quarantine procedures and which countries are affected.
+Please consult the website of the Japanese Ministry of Health (MHLW) for further information on the current quarantine procedures.

 There are commercial airlines currently operating routes from Japan with onward connection to Ireland via third countries.
 We advise Irish citizens to liaise closely with travel providers on their travel plans.